 - When product has power button, the power button is one of the way to shut off the product; when there is no power button, the only way to completely shut off power is to disconnect the product or the power adapter from the power source. - Don't disassemble the product, or make repairs yourself.
 You run the risk of electric shock and voiding the limited warranty.
-If you need service, please contact us. - Avoid water and wet locations. - Adapter shall be installed near the equipment and shall be easily accessible. - The plug considered as disconnect device of adapter.
+If you need service, please contact us. - · Avoid water and wet locations. - Adapter shall be installed near the equipment and shall be easily accessible. - The plug considered as disconnect device of adapter.

 Use only power supplies which are provided by manufacturer and in the original packing of this product.
+If you have any questions, please don't hesitate to contact us.